GameDriver-io/gdio.unity_api.doc/README.md

 ##### Summary

-The default AUTOPLAY port to use when searching for games running.
+The default AUTOPLAY port to use when searching for running games.
 This port is configured in the Unity preferences.

 <a name='F-gdio-unity_api-v2-ApiClient-AUTOPLAY_ENABLED'></a>
 ### AUTOPLAY_ENABLED `constants`